nam-jaehyun/nam-jaehyun.github.io/_posts/2022-07-05-activities.md

 	- Project Delta (SDN Security Evaluation Framework)

 - Prize from Ministry of The Interior, Republic of Korea (Dec 2015)
-	- Best paper at the Conference on Information Security and Cryptology
+	- Best paper award at the Conference on Information Security and Cryptology

 ## Teaching